ProfessionalsAlexia D. Korberg

 - The special committee of the board of directors of CBS Corp. in connection with CBS Corp.’s merger with Viacom Inc. and related litigation.

-- A major U.S. drug store chain at trial with its former CEO, resulting in dismissal of all claims against her client, and a multi-million dollar award on her client’s counterclaim.
+- A large U.S. drug store chain at trial with its former CEO, resulting in dismissal of all claims against their client, and a multi-million dollar award on their client’s counterclaim.

 - Bank of New York Mellon in the successful resolution of various regulatory matters relating to the company’s foreign exchange services.

-Alexia also has an active pro bono practice.
-She was part of the legal team that successfully litigated U.S. v.
-Windsor from the district court to the U.S. Supreme Court, helping to establish a constitutional right to same-sex marriage, and a series of cases in Mississippi that invalidated the state’s bans on gay marriage and adoption.
-Alexia has also authored several Supreme Court amicus briefs, including on behalf of lawyers who have had abortions.
-She currently represents Mississippi’s last remaining abortion provider in a challenge to several unconstitutional abortion restrictions.
+Alexia also has an active pro bono practice, with a focus on vindicating the rights of LGBTQ+ people and reproductive rights.
+They were part of the legal team that successfully litigated U.S. v.
+Windsor from the district court to the Supreme Court, helping to establish a constitutional right to same-sex marriage, as well as a series of cases in Mississippi that invalidated the state’s bans on both gay marriage and adoption.

-Alexia’s work has been featured in The New York Times, The Washington Post, the National Law Journal, The American Lawyer, Slate and elsewhere, and she is regularly invited to speak about her practice.
+Alexia’s work has been featured in The New York Times, The Washington Post, the National Law Journal, The American Lawyer, Slate and elsewhere, and they are regularly invited to speak about their practice.

-Alexia earned her B.A. from Columbia University, summa cum laude, and her J.D. from Yale Law School.
+Alexia earned their B.A. from Columbia University, summa cum laude, and their J.D. from Yale Law School.